 A Prince, Saint Nicholas the Wonderworker of the Kiev Near Caves (12th century) left his family to become a monk.
 He worked in the monastery's kitchen, served as gatekeeper, and grew a garden around his cell; also, he funded two churches in the area.
 Saint Nicholas was the first Russian prince to accept monasticism; his brothers ridiculed him, and his doctor told him fasting had weakened him.
 Saying this the doctor fell ill and was only cured by the saint's prayers.
 (Oct 14)

-Fifteenth Anniversary Egg, 1911, Presented by Nicholas II to Czarina Alexandra Fyodorovna.
-Gold, platinum, diamonds, ivory, rock crystal.
-Kept in Svyaz' Vremyon Fund - Viktor Vekselberg collection - Moscow.
+The Fifteenth Anniversary Egg, gold, platinum, diamonds, ivory, rock crystal, 1911.
+Presented by Nicholas II to Tsarina Alexandra Fyodorovna.
+Svyaz' Vremyon Fund - Viktor Vekselberg Collection - Moscow